-Sensitivity of observations of the extended or delayed secondary emission from the electron-positron pairs in the intergalactic medium and of the measurements of IGMF will be crucially improved by the Cherenkov Telescope Array (CTA) \citep{2019scta.book.....C}.
-This will enable search for the extended secondary emission in previously inaccessible energy range thus extending the range of IGMF strengths that can be probed by the \gr\ technique \citep{korochkin21}.
-The sensitivity improvement will result in more precise characterization of the effect of absorption of the primary \gr\ flux by the EBL and more precise measurements of the primary \gr\ source spectra as well as in extension of the measurements into larger redshift range \citep{CTA:2020hii}. {\gr\ measurements can distinguish primordial magnetic fields produced during inflation from the field originating from cosmological phase transitions, by constraining the correlation length of the field \citep{Korochkin:2021vmi}.
-Additionally the \gr\ technique is also sensitive to the effect of the baryonic feedback on the Large Scale Structure that creates magnetised bubbles around galaxies \citep{Bondarenko:2021fnn}.}
+The sensitivity of observations of the extended or delayed secondary emission from the electron-positron pairs in the intergalactic medium and of the measurements of IGMF will be crucially improved by the Cherenkov Telescope Array (CTA) \citep{2019scta.book.....C}.
+This will enable search for the extended secondary emission in a previously inaccessible energy range, thus extending the range of IGMF strengths that can be probed by the \gr\ technique \citep{korochkin21}.
+The sensitivity improvement will result in a more precise characterization of the effect of absorption of the primary \gr\ flux by the EBL and more precise measurements of the primary \gr\ source spectra, as well as in the extension of the measurements into larger redshift range \citep{CTA:2020hii}.
+Moreover, the \gr\ measurements can help distinguish primordial magnetic fields produced during inflation from the field originating from cosmological phase transitions, by constraining the correlation length of the field \citep{Korochkin:2021vmi}.
+Additionally, the \gr\ technique is also sensitive to the effect of the baryonic feedback among the large-scale structure that creates magnetised bubbles around galaxies \citep{Bondarenko:2021fnn}.

 Improved sensitivity for the secondary \gr\ flux from extragalactic sources provided by CTA has to be matched by the improved precision of modeling of this flux.
 Several numerical codes have been previously developed for such modeling, including CRPropa \citep{CRPropa} and ELMAG \citep{elmag}.
-These codes are based on Monte-Carlo modeling of development of electromagnetic cascades in the intergalactic medium in the presence of magnetic fields \citep{elyiv09}.
-Details of implementation (of magnetic field structure, of cosmological evolution) differ between the codes.
+These codes are based on Monte Carlo modeling of development of electromagnetic cascades in the intergalactic medium in the presence of magnetic fields \citep{elyiv09}.
+Details of the implementation (of magnetic field structure, of cosmological evolution, etc.) differ between the codes.
 This may lead to code-dependent discrepancies in model predictions of the properties of secondary emission.
 Each code adopts certain models of the relevant physical processes and Monte-Carlo event generators.
 This results in systematic modeling errors that are difficult to assess.